Colorado Springs Planned Parenthood shooting: Perpetrator

-Robert Lewis Dear Jr. (born April 16, 1958), aged 57 at the time of his arrest, was born in Charleston, South Carolina and grew up in Louisville, Kentucky.
+Robert Lewis Dear Jr. (April 16, 1958 — November 22, 2025), aged 57 at the time of his arrest, was born in Charleston, South Carolina and grew up in Louisville, Kentucky.
+While living in Louisville, Dear married his first wife, Kimberly Ann Dear, in December 1979, and had a son.
+Both were divorced in 1983, with Robert moving back to Charleston afterward.

-Dear spent most of his life in the Carolinas.
+Dear spent most of his life in the Carolinas, including Charleston (where he lived for most of his Carolina life), Walterboro, South Carolina, Swannanoa, North Carolina, and Black Mountain, North Carolina.
 He worked as an independent art dealer and lived in a succession of trailers and cabins before moving to Colorado in 2014.
 He was living in a trailer in Hartsel at the time of the shooting.

 In May 1991, Dear was arrested and convicted in Charleston, for the unlawful carrying of a "long blade knife" and illegal possession of a loaded gun.
-In 1992 he was charged with criminal sexual conduct after allegedly holding a woman at knifepoint and assaulting her, but no court records indicate what became of the charge.
-His ex-wife Barbara Mescher Michaux, who was married to Dear from 1985 to 1993, told NBC News that Dear had targeted a Planned Parenthood clinic before, by putting glue on its locks, and had a history of violent behavior.
+The following year on November 29, 1992, Dear was charged with criminal sexual conduct after allegedly holding a woman at knifepoint and assaulting her at the front door of her apartment after arriving home from her job at the Sears store at the Northwood Mall in North Charleston, but no court records indicate what became of the charge.
+His second ex-wife, Barbara Mescher Michaux, who was married to Dear from September 1985 to January 1993, told NBC News that Dear had targeted a Planned Parenthood clinic before, by putting glue on its locks, and had a history of violent behavior.
 In the court document for their 1993 divorce, Mescher Michaux said, "He claims to be a Christian and is extremely evangelistic, but does not follow the Bible in his actions.
 He says that as long as he believes he will be saved, he can do whatever he pleases.
 He is obsessed with the world coming to an end."
 Dear wrote on a marijuana Internet forum: "Turn to JESUS or burn in hell [...]
 WAKE UP SINNERS U CANT SAVE YOURSELF U WILL DIE AN WORMS SHALL EAT YOUR FLESH, NOW YOUR SOUL IS GOING SOMEWHERE."
 He also posted notes on the same forum describing his own marijuana usage and stating that he was looking for women to "party" with.